vitalics/blog/src/content/blog/11-ajv-ts.md

 ## Attempt 3.
 Infer parameters

-How `zod` understands which type is your schema.
+How `Zod` understands which type is your schema.
 I mean how `z.infer<Schema>` works?

-As you may found `Output` is a exact type which we need because it respects typescript parser output result.
+As you may found `Output` is an exact type that we need because it respects typescript parser output result.
-That means you only need to call `Output` generic, but how it's possible? `NumberSchema` does not have such parameter, only `SchemaBuilder`.
+That means you only need to call `Output` generic, but how it's possible? `NumberSchema` does not have such a parameter, only `SchemaBuilder`.

-The answer is tricky - we can define "empty" by value type and set it's incoming generic input or output.
+The answer is tricky - we can define "empty" by value type and set its incoming generic input or output.

-Let's switch it up to `SchemaBuilder` again and define "tricky" hack!
+Let's switch it up to `SchemaBuilder` again and define a "tricky" hack!

 ```ts
 // builder.ts